 If you happen to have it on hand, apple cider vinegar is a great substitute for white wine.
 It's sweet like the wine and has a similarly aged depth.
 Add the same amount of vinegar as the amount of wine called for in the recipe.

-- Chicken broth: Replace the white wine called for with an equal amount of chicken broth (vegetable broth will work, too).
+Replace the white wine called for with an equal amount of chicken broth (vegetable broth will work, too).
 This will add depth to the recipe, even if it changes the flavor a bit.
-If you aren't using a low- or no-sodium broth, you may want to taste the dish you're making before you add any additional salt.
+If you aren't using a low- or no-sodium broth, you may want to taste the dish you're making before adding any additional salt.

-- Apple juice: Swap in apple juice for the white wine in your recipe.
-It'll add that bit of sweetness that the wine contributes.
-Since apple juice is sweeter than wine, consider adding a splash of vinegar or lemon juice to dial it back a bit.
+If the recipe calls for a sweeter white wine, you can swap in apple juice; it will add that bit of sweetness that the wine would contribute.
+Since apple juice is sweeter than wine, though, consider adding a splash of vinegar or lemon juice to dial it back a bit.

-- White grape juice: Keep that white grape flavor in your recipe by using white grape juice in place of the white wine.
-It'll be quite a bit sweeter than the wine, so you may need to add a bit of vinegar or lemon juice to balance the flavor.
+Keep that white grape flavor in your recipe by using white grape juice in place of the white wine.
+It will be quite a bit sweeter than the wine, so you may need to add a bit of vinegar or lemon juice to balance the flavor.

-- White wine vinegar: If your recipe calls for dry white wine, white wine vinegar is a solid alcohol-free option.
-Since it's made from white wine, it'll have some of the intended flavors.
-However, it will be more acidic, Dilute it with water to compensate for this.
-A mix of 50 percent vinegar and 50 percent water should do the trick.
+If your recipe calls for a dry white wine, white wine vinegar is a solid alcohol-free option.
+Since it's made from white wine, it will have some of the intended flavors—but keep in mind that it will be more acidic.
+Dilute the vinegar with water to tame the acidity; a mix of 50 percent vinegar and 50 percent water should do the trick.

 This may seem like an odd suggestion, but ginger ale has that same sort of dry, sweet taste as white wine, so it works nicely.
 Replace in a recipe calling for sweet white wine with an equal amount of ginger ale.